mystara2/notes/docs/Minecraft/Servers/ResistanceCraft/FAQ.md

 **Claiming**:

-* Simply do /kit grief, use the golden shovel to claim ur area. and /unclaim (/abandonclaim) to unclaim.
+* Simply do /claim to claim your area, and /unclaim (/abandonclaim) to unclaim.

 **Canceling EAS Alerts**: